telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ### Remove All

 Use the **Remove All** button to remove **all** captured traffic from the **Live Traffic** list.
-To remove specific selected sessions, use the [context menu]({%slug web-sessions-list%}#remove)
+To remove specifically selected Sessions, use the [context menu]({%slug web-sessions-list%}#remove)

 ### Search

-Use the **Search** text input to search for specific values in the URL and the Headers of all sessions.
-The search action will immediately filter and show all sessions that are containing the search term.
+Use the **Search** text input to search for specific values in the URL and the Headers of all Sessions.
+The search action will immediately filter and show all Sessions that are containing the search term.

 ## Live Traffic List

-The Live Traffic list is an essential feature of Fiddler Everywhere - it displays a list of web sessions with a summary of each session that the Fiddler Everywhere client has captured.
+The Live Traffic list is an essential feature of Fiddler Everywhere - it displays a list of web sessions with a summary of each Session that the Fiddler Everywhere client has captured.

 ![Live Traffic](../../images/livetraffic/websessions/websessions-list-columns.png)